busterbn/02180-Introduction-to-Artificial-Intelligence/README.md

 - **Branch:** `board_game`
 - **Description:**
     Implementation of the game **Kalaha** using a Terminal User Interface (TUI) and then creating an AI opponent to play against.
 The AI still remains unbeaten to this day.

-board_game
+- **Content:**
+    ```
     ├── LICENSE         → Contains the legal licensing information for the project.
     ├── README.md       → Provides an overview and instructions for the repository.
     ├── dockerfile      → Defines the instructions to build the Docker image.
     ├── justfile        → Contains task definitions for the Just command runner.
     └── src             → Directory holding the source code:
         ├── alphabeta.py → Implements the alpha-beta pruning algorithm for decision making.
         ├── kalah.py     → Contains the core logic and rules for the Kalah game.
         ├── main.py      → Serves as the main entry point of the application.
         └── min_max.py   → Implements the minimax algorithm for game strategy.
+    ```
 ### 2. Belief Revision Assignment
 - **Branch:** `belief_revision`
 - **Description:**